BiDAlab/HuMIdb/README.md

 The acquisition protocol comprises 5 sessions with at least 1 day gap among them.
 It is important to highlight that in all sessions, the 1-day gap refers to the minimum time between one user ﬁnishes a session and the next time the app allows to have the next session.
 At the beginning of each task, the app shows a brief pop-up message explaining the procedure to complete each task.
 The application also captures the orientation (landscape/portrait) of the smartphone, the screen size, resolution, the model of the device, and the date when the session was captured.

 Regarding the age distribution, 25.6% of the users were younger than 20 years old, 49.4% are between 20 and 30 years old, 19.2% between 30 and 50 years old, and the remaining 5.8% are older than 50 years old.
 Regarding the gender, 66.5% of the participants were males, 32.8% females, and 0.7% others.
 Participants performed the tasks from 14 different countries (52.2%/47.0%/0.8% are European, American, and Asian respectively) using 179 different devices.
-Fig. 1 shows an example of the handwriting task (for digit “5”) and the information collected during the task.
-Note how a simple task can generate a heterogeneous flow of information related with the user behavior: the way the user holds the device, the power and velocity of the gesture, the place, etc.

 Fig. 2 shows an example of the handwriting task (for digit “5”) and the information collected during the task.
 Note how a simple task can generate a heterogeneous flow of information related with the user behavior: the way the user holds the device, the power and velocity of the gesture, the place, etc.

 ![](https://github.com/BiDAlab/HuMIdb/blob/master/Figure_2.png)